fabianwennink/IconCaptcha-PHP/README.md

 * __Not fully responsive:__ The captcha is only partially responsive and will overflow most webdesigns on screens smaller than 350px wide.
 Better responsiveness will be added somewhere in the near future.

 ## Where is version 1?!
-Version 1 was never created with the intention of it being used on live websites, causing the security to lack and leave massive loopholes around the captcha.
+Version 1 was never created with the intention of it being used on live websites.
+This caused the security to lack which left massive loopholes around the captcha.
 A big part of the captcha validation was performed on the client-side, making it possible to manipulate the captcha by loading in custom scripts.
 It's design was also horrible and too big to fit with todays websites.

 You can still download version 1 <a href="https://www.fabianwennink.nl/projects/IconCaptcha/v1/" target="_blank">here</a>, but remember that it's a bug- and exploit-filled version __AND SHOULD NOT BE USED ON A LIVE WEBSITE.__